 This post will share what a starter is, a brief history of sourdough and how SWEET sourdoughs came to being – as near as I can tell.
 Then, I’ll walk you through starting your own Hermione as well as her care and feeding.

 Five days from now, when your starter is ready, I’ll post the recipe for one of my favourite Hermione Sweet Sourdough recipes – these cinnamon rolls.
 The next 10 posts will be dedicated to recipes from Hermione.
 Read on to find out how she got her name and stay tuned for those recipes.

 Fresh bread from Aviv Fried’s Sidewalk Citizen Bakery is made with local flour from Highwood Crossing Organic Farms and Grainworks – photo credit – Karen Anderson

 Here’s my CBC Alberta at Noon Column “Bread is on the Rise” on the return of sourdough to our culture.
 I’m on at the 12:06 mark with host Donna McElligott.
 You’ll find the recipe for making your own sourdough here and recipes for No Knead Bread here.

 The most popular post on this blog is actually about bread.

 I captured an old Swedish family recipe of my husband’s Anderson family for Halvtjock Kakor.
 It’s been really wonderful to watch how many people have found it useful and how many have taken a moment to comment on it.
 Rightly so, it’s very tasty business and has helped my family savour it all at our get-togethers for many years now.
 Mmmm – nothing like bread straight from the oven.
 Somebody please pass the butter.

-This blog will talk about the Highwood Crossing organic grain farm, the products they produce and what’s involved in that process and then finish with a few of Penny Marshall’s delectable recipes.
-I’ve had the delight of trying these good things and enjoyed them so much I’m confident you will too.
+This post will talk about the Highwood Crossing’s organic grain farm, the products they produce and what’s involved in that process.
+Keep reading for the Oat Bun recipe and a bonus recipe for Penny Marshall’s delectable Steel Cut Oat Shortbread Cookies too.